jessdejong/taboo-android-app/LATEST.md

 * MainActivity.java fixed 8/14/2016
 * added HowToPlayActivity 8/15/2016
 * added StoreActivity 8/15/2016
-* added basic headings to new Activities 8/17/2016
+* added basic headings to new activities 8/17/2016
+* added button functioning for new activities 8/17/2016